Is a Crown Falling Out a Dental Emergency?

 Is a Crown Falling Out a Dental Emergency

-Losing your crown isn't a dental emergency, but you’ll still need to schedule an appointment with our office to get the crown replaced.
-While you wait to see our dentist, it's important to protect your tooth so it stays intact.
-Here’s what you'll need to do if you lose your dental crown
+Noticing that a dental crown fell out isn't an outright emergency, but you’ll still need to schedule an appointment with our office to get the restoration replaced.
+While you wait to see our Troy, MI, family dentist, it's important to protect your tooth so it stays intact in its vulnerable state.

 Don't panic.
-If your dental crown falls off, the first thing you'll need to do is call our office.
+If your dental crown falls off, the first thing you'll need to do is call our Troy, MI, dental office.
 We'll be able to fit you in our schedule as soon as possible, which may be several days from now.
-Use over-the-counter pain relievers to reduce any pain or discomfort.
+Use over-the-counter pain relievers as needed to reduce any pain or discomfort.

-If your dental crown is intact, we recommend buying some dental cement from the drug store.
-Next, you'll want to clean the inside of your dental crown.
+If your dental crown is intact, we recommend buying some dental cement from your local pharmacy.
+Next, you'll want to clean the inside of your custom dental crown.
 Apply the dental cement to your actual tooth and place your dental crown on top.
 Hold the dental crown in place until the cement dries.

-If your dental crown isn't intact, we still recommend keeping it to show our emergency dentist.
-Dr. Giera may be able to re-use your dental crown if it's in good condition.
+If you instead have a fractured dental crown, we still recommend keeping it to show our dentist.
+We may be able to re-use your dental crown if it's in good condition.
 In the meantime, mold dental wax over your tooth so it's protected.

 You'll want to use the same dental wax that's used to push errant wire braces back into place.
-Most drug stores sell dental wax, but feel free to ask a store associate if you’re having trouble finding it.
+Most pharmacies sell dental wax, but feel free to ask a store associate if you’re having trouble finding it.

-Yes, but it depends on the condition of the dental crown.
-If your dental crown is intact, our dentist may be able to place it back on your tooth.
-Otherwise, our emergency dentist may need to make a new tooth crown.
+Yes, a dental crown can potentially be reused after falling out but it depends on the condition of the restoration.
+If your dental crown is in one piece, our dentist may be able to place it back on your tooth.
+Otherwise, we may need to make a new tooth crown for you.

 If you need a new dental crown, our dentist will need to take impressions of your teeth to send to the lab.
-She'll then place a temporary crown over your tooth.
-When you return for your second appointment, your permanent tooth crown will be ready.
+We'll then place a temporary crown over your tooth.
+When you return for your second appointment, your permanent crown will be ready.

-Yes, but you need to protect your tooth first.
+Yes, but with a dislodged dental crown you need to protect your tooth first.
 (See the section above about what you should do if your crown falls off.)
 Once you protect your tooth, you'll be able to eat.

 That said, you'll need to stay away from foods that are hard to chew or sticky.
 That way, you won't pull off your crown again by accident or damage your tooth.
 It's also best if you chew on the side opposite of your dental crown to avoid aggravating the area or damaging the tooth further.